MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 Fixed various bugs and performance issues.

-**Note:** The app jump blocker feature is removed from ANdroid and iOS.
+**Note:** The app jump blocker feature is removed from Android and iOS.

 ## Version 120.0.2210.86: December 19, 2023